 This difference of more than one-fifth can hardly be explained by shorter working hours of women: full-time women in management positions worked with an average of 45,4 hours only about one and a half hours or three percent less than full-time men.

-Also, the gender type of the employed profession, ie the question of whether it is more a matter of women, mixed or men's professions, is not the cause for the gender pay gap in management.
-Rather, the professional experience plays a central role for the income of executives.
+The type of gender of the professions practiced, ie the question of whether it is more about women's, mixed or men's professions, is not the cause of the gender pay gap for executives.
+Rather, work experience plays a key role in executive income.